How to Replace the Water Pump on a 2012 Ford F-150

 ⚠️ Safety & Precautions

-- Let the engine cool completely before starting.
-Hot coolant can cause severe burns.
+- Work only when the engine is completely cold.
+Hot coolant can cause serious burns.

 🔧 Required Tools